TouchDesigner/TouchEngine-UE/docs/getting-started.md

     - When working in both Editor and PIE, this event should be preferred.
 - On Component Activated
     - Called when a Component has been activated, with parameter indicating if it was from a Reset.
+    - Component: The Component Actor Object
+    - Reset: Whether the Component Activated event triggered following a Reset.
 - On Component Deactivated
     - Called when a Component has been deactivated.
+    - Component: The Component Actor Object

 ### Adding events from the TouchEngine Component to your Blueprint